eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   a static, read only view of the app. most ssgs have a `serve` command that listens on the filesystem and updates the live view.
 - examples: most ssgs

-- pros:
+**Pros:**

 - fast:
   - reading compiled HTML files from disk is very fast
 - portable:
   - one time i built a wiki compiler and then i lost the source code in my giant folder of semi-finished projects
   - but i was able to read the pages i wrote because i saved the compiled output from the last time I ran the compile step
 - publishing: publishing to a website is trivial

-- cons:
+**Cons:**

 - two app problem
 - compiled content can drift
 - search is hard for SSGs
   - you can compile a search index which gets loaded (like a JSON) file and do search the frontend
   - alternatively, you can just do search in the live view and not in the compiled view
 - forces plain-text files
   - if the app is read-only, there must be a way to modify the wiki
   - typically that means bring your own editor
   - and BYOE often means you need a lightweight markup language like markdown

 ## Wiki Server {#wiki-server}

 - examples: most software

-- pros:
+**Pros:**

 - you only need one app
 - can do validation at interaction time
 - compatible with any kind of storage
   - can be plain text
   - can also be a database
     - most commonly a database
 - compatible with any kind of markup
   - can have a complex WYSIWYG editor
   - can also just do lightweight markup or XML
 - file upload is easier

-- cons
+**Cons:**

 - publishing: harder